StephenLeshko/StephenLeshko/README.md

 ![](https://github.com/StephenLeshko/StephenLeshko/blob/main/GitHubBanner.png)

 ### About Me:
-My name is Stephen Leshko, and I'm an entrepreneur, software developer, and student.
-I'm a rising-senior at Penn State studying computer science with a passion for machine learning and full stack development.
+My name is Stephen Leshko, and I'm a software developer and entrepreneur.
+I'm a Penn State alum with a passion for machine learning and full stack development.
 I have hands-on experience with ongoing AI and software projects, including a platform for ranking resumes and matching users with the jobs that fit their resume and interests best, OfferPilot.
 I'm skilled in cloud platforms like Google Cloud Platform and Azure, and developer technologies like React and Next.js.

 ## What I've Built:
 <a href="https://offerpilotai.com/" rel="dofollow">OfferPilot</a> : A web platform with the mission of landing students & new grads jobs and internships